 We produce three annual publications that provide key information on workers’ compensation in Australia and New Zealand.
 These include:

-- Comparison of Workers' Compensation Arrangements in Australia and New Zealand, which provides all stakeholders with information to help them understand workers’ compensation arrangements in the two countries.
+- Comparison of Workers' Compensation Arrangements in Australia and New Zealand, which provides information about workers’ compensation arrangements and the differences between schemes in Australia and New Zealand.

 - Comparative Performance Monitoring Report, which provides trend analysis on the work health and safety and workers’ compensation schemes operating in Australia and New Zealand.
 Information in the report helps gauge the success of different approaches carried out by the various workers’ compensation and WHS authorities to reduce the incidence of work-related injury and disease.